-This article was last updated May 29, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 29, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 When you’re strapped for cash, it can be tempting to “cash in” on an early 401(k) withdrawal or borrow against funds in your 401(k).